Understanding the Term Mobile SEO Optimization?

 One of the most used mobile website testing tools is “Keynote Mobile Internet Testing Environment (MITE)”.
-It not only helps in analyzing your webpage but also provide the technique and methods to optimize it correctly.
+It not only helps in analyzing your webpage but also provides the technique and methods to optimize it correctly.

-It’s not an emulator but a user agent that has more than 2100 supported product.
+It’s not an emulator but a user agent that has more than 2100 supported products.
 The process involves very simple steps just browse the URL, choose the device in which you want to see a particular view, the Keynote MITE will show you how the page looks like in that hardware along with the detailed report on:

 - Mobile-friendly content

 There are numerous functions of the Keynote MITE but you can not beat the price as well.